Skip site navigation

 3. Amount of compensation to be received; and,

-4. A PHR note that must include the nature of the overload assignment, the name of the person's supervisor(s), and the date the supervisor(s) approved the overload.
+4. A comment in the Workday transaction must include the nature of the overload assignment, the name of the person's supervisor(s), and the date the supervisor(s) approved the overload.

 The Division of Academic Affairs seeks to limit teaching overloads to one course per semester or term.
 However, based on need, subsequent requests will be considered.
 Non-teaching overloads are limited to 20% (8 hours per week).
 Non-teaching overloads cannot run concurrently.
 The 20% is based on the time period of the overload and not the annual salary.